thetazzo/ml-learning/session_3/README.md

 * Form some of the definitions of how to compute layers of neural networks we could make an observation that the *input layer* could be named the **0th layer** or **layer 0**
 * Furthermore we can deduce that **input values** $x_0$, $x_1$, ... $x_y$ are in fact `activations` of the **0th layer** $a_{01}$, $a_{02}$, ..., $a_{0y}$
 ---

+## XOR Implementation With NeuralFramework

+* Still in writing ...